About us

 Twice Monthly Club Meetings

-We meet at the Redland Museum, 60 Smith Street.
+We hold the main meetings at the Redlands Coast Museum, 60 Smith Street.
 Cleveland.
 The meeting room is at the south-eastern corner of the building, where there is off-street parking.
 Both meetings start at 7.30 pm (although some arrive early, from 7pm for an early chat!)

 Club General Meeting – First Monday of the month, 7.30 pm kick-off